 Here is how threat intelligence actually flows from the ground to your security operations center.
 Each step adds hours of delay:

-2. Local radio, a regional broadcaster picks up the story and reports it in the local language.
+- Local-language source, a regional outlet picks up the story and reports it in the local language.
 Time: +1-3 hours.

 By step 6, the roadblock has been up for half a day.
 The border has been closed since dawn.
 The protest has already turned violent.
 Your field team needed to know at step 1.
 English-only monitoring delivers at step 6.